caseywhorton/ohio-opioid-analysis-database/README.md

 Photo by <a href="https://unsplash.com/@towfiqu999999?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Towfiqu barbhuiya</a> on <a href="https://unsplash.com/s/photos/pills?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 # ohio-opioid-analysis-database
+---
 WHAT IS THIS REPO AND PROJECT ALL ABOUT?

 # Installation

+This project used python version 3.8.5, which can be installed through the `pip` package manager or Anaconda.
+To learn more about getting started with python on your machine [visit this link](https://python.org).
+To learn more about Anaconda, please [visit this link](https://www.anaconda.com).

+Required packages:

+`pandas == 1.2.4`
+`boto3 == 1.20.3`
+`psycopg2 == 2.9.2`
+`argparse == 1.1`
+`yaml == 5.4.1`
+`tqdm == 5.49.0`

+Custom modules:
++ helper.py
++ sql_queries.py

 # Usage

+The files in the repo should all be saved to the same directory.
+After navigating to the directory from the command line, run this command to start the ETL process:

 `~ python etl.py config.yaml`

+Status updates and any error information will show up in the terminal.
+If the entire program runs without issue, you should see something like image below:

 <img src="images/completed_program.PNG" width="800" height="300">